GDPR Compliance

 14. EU Representative

-As required by Article 27 of GDPR, we have appointed an EU representative who can be contacted at:
+As required by Article 27 of GDPR, we are formalizing the designation of our EU representative entity.
+In the interim, EU-related inquiries can be directed to:

 Email: eu-representative@xident.io